Tangbian Formation: Geology and paleoenvironment

 The Tangbian Formation is known from outcrops in the Xinjiang Basin of Jiangxi Province, southeastern China.
 It is part of the Late Cretaceous Guifeng Group, underlain by the Hekou Formation and overlain by the Lianhe Formation in that group.
-The formation is interpreted as Campanian in age, although absolute dates have not been obtained.
+The formation has been interpreted as Campanian in age, although absolute dates have not been obtained.
 It comprises thick beds of fine-grained red-purple sandstone interbedded with mudstone, calcareous sandstone, and siltstone, and was deposited in an aeolian (wind-driven) setting representing a desert environment.

 Fossil content

 The Tangbian Formation contains a rich record of dinosaur egg fossils and embryos.
 Most of the known egg clutches can be associated with oviraptorosaurs, although rarer egg fossils are known from hadrosaurs, troodontids, and possibly dromaeosaurids.